Mariachi: United States and further afield

 In areas with large Mexican-American populations, mariachis are hired for events outside this ethnic group as well.
-Outside of schools, the most important venue for the music in the United States is mariachi festivals, with the longest running festivals in Tucson and Fresno.
-The Tucson International Mariachi Conference began in 1982.
-It originally was held in the downtown but in 2012 moved to the Casino Del Sol.
-It showcases over 500 elementary, middle, and high schools and college mariachi players.
+Outside of schools, the most important venue for the music in the United States is mariachi festivals, with the longest-running festivals in Tucson and Fresno.
+The Tucson International Mariachi Conference began in 1982 and showcases over 500 elementary, middle, and high schools and college mariachi players.
 The Las Vegas International Mariachi Festival, established in 1991, is televised on Telemundo and PBS and has headlined artists such as Pedro Fernández, Ana Gabriel, American-born mariachi singer Pepe Aguilar and more.

 The educational movement is controversial with some trained in the traditional manner, who are skeptical about these programs and their potential to change the tradition.
 The changes, especially standardization of publishing, are slowly impacting mariachi in Mexico.
 One difficulty of arranging mariachi pieces is that the son jaliscense that mariachi is based on alternates between 3/4 and 6/8 time.
 Much of the published mariachi music is meant for people already familiar with the music to serve as guides, not for novices.
 On the other hand, many schools have problems recruiting mariachi instructors as many of these do not have required teaching credentials.
 For this reason, schools often hire trained musicians from outside the mariachi tradition.
 Many traditional mariachis are concerned that standardization will lead to the genre becoming rule-bound and so restrict improvisation.

-Other innovations in the United States have been the incorporation of styles of artists such as Elvis Presley, Freddy Fender, Glenn Miller, Marty Robbins, Johhny Cash, as well as the heavy-metal mariachi band Metalachi.
+Other innovations in the United States have been the incorporation of styles of artists such as Elvis Presley, Freddy Fender, Glenn Miller, Marty Robbins, and Johnny Cash, as well as the heavy-metal mariachi band Metalachi.
 Another is the encouragement of female mariachis, including all-female mariachi groups such as Mariachi Mujer 2000, Mariachi Reyna de Los Angeles and Mariachi Divas de Cindy Shea.
 Mariachi Mujer has performed with Mexican artists such as Vikki Carr, Pablo Montero, Gerardito Fernandez and Nydia Rojas.
-Mariachi Divas have won two Grammy Awards, have toured extensively in the United States and are the official Mariachi of Disneyland Resort in Anaheim.
+Mariachi Divas have won two Grammy Awards, have toured extensively in the United States and are the official mariachi of Disneyland Resort in Anaheim.
 New York's first international all-female mariachi is 2015 Latin Grammy nominated Mariachi Flor de Toloache, who are featured in Dan Auerbach's The Arcs.
-There is an all-female mariachi in London, UK, Mariachi Las Adelitas UK, who plays traditional Mexican Mariachi music as well as some English-language covers in Mariachi style.
+An all-female mariachi in London, UK, Mariachi Las Adelitas UK, plays traditional Mexican mariachi music as well as some English-language covers in mariachi style.

 English singer Sophie Ellis-Bextor's 2016 album Familia was inspired by a visit to Mexico.
-She posted a video in which she appears singing one of the songs from the album called Death of Love next to a group of mariachis in Puerto Vallarta, Jalisco.
+She posted a video in which she appears singing one of the songs from the album, "Death of Love", next to a group of mariachis in Puerto Vallarta, Jalisco.